xiaoyeye/TDL/README.md

 Here we use gene symbol information to align scRNA-seq and gene pair's gene sets.
 The scRNA-seq may use entrez ID or ensembl ID, or other IDs, gene pair list for GTRD used gene symbol ID, thus we generated `gene name list` to convert all the IDs to gene symbols.
 Please also do IDs convertion if users want to use their own expression data.

-## the file path of 'data_path'in the following code is used in the author's own machine, so please change it to the approprite path according to user's own environment.
+## The file path of 'data_path'in the following code is used in the author's own machine, so please change it to the approprite path according to user's own environment.
 >>## 3.2 Training and test 3D CNN model

     python 3D_CNN.py